-- I. Sick leave may be used for any medical appointments due to a work-related injury or illness. - J. Service credit as provided in this Memorandum of Understanding toward longevity compensation, seniority, and step increase eligibility shall not be affected by any pay period during which an employee received both County paid leave and temporary disability benefits from Workers' Compensation. - K. Workers' compensation temporary disability and State Disability Insurance temporary disability benefits shall be integrated with accrued County leave as follows: - 1.
-Employees must promptly inform departmental payroll clerks of their Workers' Compensation temporary disability benefit amount and provide documentation of receipt for which they are eligible. - 2.
-Employees must promptly inform departmental payroll clerks of their State Disability benefit amount and provide documentation of receipt for which they are eligible.
+- G. Sick and annual leave shall accrue during any pay period in which the employee is receiving Workers' Compensation temporary disability.
+Employees may be required to submit to an independent medical evaluation to determine the extent of their disability. - H. Employees receiving SDI will not accrue sick or annual leave during any pay period in which the employee does not have sufficient leave accruals to fully integrate such leave accruals to achieve 100% integration.
+In the case of an employee who is working less than the employee's position allocation while collecting State Disability Benefits, the employee will earn pro-rated accruals based on actual hours worked. - I. Sick leave may be used for any medical appointments due to a work-related injury or illness. - J. Service credit as provided in this Memorandum of Understanding toward longevity compensation, seniority, and step increase eligibility shall not be affected by any pay period during which an employee received both County paid leave and temporary disability benefits from Workers' Compensation. - K. An employee who has returned to work following a work-related injury or illness will be allowed up to two (2) hours paid County time-off to attend repeat medical appointments or follow-up visits related to a work-related injury or illness.
+Such appointments should be scheduled during the employees off duty hours whenever possible, and must be approved in advance by the County's workers' compensation insurance carrier when attended on County time.
+County time-off may be used during the first ninety (90) calendar days, following return to work, after the work-related injury or illness.
+After ninety (90) calendar days, sick leave or other accrued leave time must be used. - L. Workers' compensation temporary disability and State Disability Insurance temporary disability benefits shall be integrated with accrued County leave as follows: - 1.
+Employees must promptly inform departmental payroll clerks of their Workers' Compensation temporary disability benefit amount and provide documentation of receipt for which the employee is eligible. - 2.
+Employees must promptly inform departmental payroll clerks of their State Disability benefit amount and provide documentation of receipt for which the employee is eligible.
 State Disability Insurance integration is not retroactive beyond one (1) pay period. - 3.
-Employee's pay, including leave accruals and Workers' Compensation temporary disability or State Disability Insurance temporary disability benefits shall not exceed the employee's regular gross pay.
+Employees' pay, including leave accruals and Workers' Compensation temporary disability or State Disability Insurance temporary disability benefits shall not exceed the employee's regular gross pay.
 Gross pay is made up of regular base pay, bilingual differential and longevity compensation as applicable.
-Employees must integrate all required leave to equal 100% of their full time equivalent position. - 4.
-Upon exhaustion of sick leave, other accumulated leave will be integrated with the weekly Workers' Compensation temporary disability or State Disability Insurance temporary disability benefits. - 5.
-Employees will provide the County with appropriate medical information which includes a prognosis for the return to work. - L. An employee who has returned to work following a work-related injury or illness will be allowed up to two (2) hours paid County time-off to attend repeat medical appointments or follow-up visits related to their work-related injury or illness.
-Such appointments should be scheduled during the employees off duty hours whenever possible, and must be approved in advance by the County's Workers' Compensation insurance carrier when attended on County time.
-County time-off may be used during the first ninety (90) calendar days, following return to work, after the work-related injury or illness.
-After ninety (90) calendar days, sick leave or other accrued leave time must be used.
+Employees must integrate all required leave to equal 100% of their full time equivalent position.

+- 4. Upon exhaustion of sick leave, other accumulated leave will be integrated with the weekly Workers' Compensation temporary disability or State Disability Insurance temporary disability benefits.
+When sick leave balances are exhausted the employee will be notified by department payroll that other accumulated leave will be integrated. - 5.
+Employees will provide the County with appropriate medical information which includes a prognosis for the return to work.

-M. Temporary light duty assignments for injured employees
+7.3 Temporary Modified Duty Assignments